 Yes.
 A single three-month entry tourist visa for your Zanzibar holiday can be applied for at Tanzanian embassies and high commissions.
 Zanzibar is a semi-autonomous state within Tanzania, so although visitors won’t need a separate visa to enter, you will need to show your passport on arrival.
 Visitors flying directly to Zanzibar are able to purchase a visa on arrival at the airport, where the price is USD 50.
 If you are considering travelling to Kenya, you will also need a Kenyan visa which will cost a further USD 50.
-Your passport must be valid for the duration of your stay.
+Your passport must be valid at least 6 months after your stay.

 A local tax of USD 1 per person per night (including children) is payable, usually upon departure and by cash to the hotel/resort.